Anna, a GOWTK tribe member, took her family camping in France this summer. Read about their adventure..

 In August 2015 me and my daughters (5 and 7) went on a camping holiday in France with our extended family.
 It was an amazing holiday filled with outdoor activities for children and adults alike.
 So at the beginning of August, we loaded up our car with the camping gear and children of course and then set off for the ferry.
 We chose the ferry rather than the tunnel as it meant drivers got a break and the children could walk about, look at the sea, eat and there was a small play area on board.

 we stopped as often as needed as we allowed plenty of time for getting to places

-So after a bit more driving we arrived at our first campsite, just outside Paris (this wasn’t the 8 hour journey for the record).
+So after a bit more driving, we arrived at our first campsite, just outside Paris (this wasn’t the 8-hour journey for the record).
 Here we played and enjoyed the campsites facilities (see the review for more info), we visited Paris and of course went to Disneyland Paris.
 We all had a fantastic time, whether it was having a water fight at the campsite or screaming away on the runaway train at Disneyland Paris.
-It was a fun filled and action packed, but being outdoorsy people we only stayed there a few days and then moved on to Noirmoutier for more outdoorsy kind of fun.
+It was fun-filled and action-packed, but being outdoorsy people we only stayed there a few days and then moved on to Noirmoutier for a more outdoorsy kind of fun.